pavlobaron/riak_mongo/README.md

 We use the low level `riak_kv` Erlang API to talk to the local store.

-## Run
+## Run/Test

-You can connect to it from the Mongo shell (in this case, on the same machine) using:
+You can connect to it from the Mongo shell.
+There is a script test/test.sh which starts the preconfigured interactive mongo shell when called without parameters:

-    $ mongo --verbose -port 32323 collection
+    $ cd test
+    $ ./test.sh

-And do some basic commands:
+Then you can do some basic commands:

     > db.things.insert({a:1, b:2})
     > db.things.findOne()